|

 They developed a 2-aspect theory of the soul: 1) Thymos - aspect involved in thought and emotion and perishes with the body; and 2) Psyche - aspect considered immortal.
 Psychology was derived from this aspect.

 Early scientific and philosophical thought was primarily qualitative.
-Quantitative analyses were scarce--Thales, Euclid and Pythagoras.
+Quantitative analyses were scarce--Thales, Euclid and Pythagoras used quantification.

 Reason and observation, unaided by instruments, were the methods by which the majority of the first scientific knowledge was derived.